Generalised Umbral Moonshine: Introduction

 \section{Introduction}

 Moonshine is a relation between finite groups and modular objects.
-The study of this relation started with the so-called monstrous moonshine \cite{conway_norton} and has recently been revived by the discovery of Mathieu moonshine \cite{Eguchi2010,Cheng2010_1,Gaberdiel2010,Gaberdiel2010a,Eguchi2010a} and umbral moonshine\cite{UM,MUM}, which recovers Mathieu moonshine as a special case.
+The study of this relation started with the so-called monstrous moonshine \cite{conway_norton} and has recently been revived by the discovery of Mathieu moonshine \cite{Cheng2010_1,Eguchi2010a,Eguchi2010,Gaberdiel2010,Gaberdiel2010a} and umbral moonshine~\cite{UM,MUM}, which recovers Mathieu moonshine as a special case.
 While in moonshine one considers functions indexed by elements of a finite group, in generalised moonshine the relevant functions are indexed by pairs of commuting elements.
 The latter is a generalisation in that it recovers the former when the first element of the pair is set to be the identity element of the group.
-In this work we introduce {\em generalised umbral moonshine}, recovering the generalised Mathieu moonshine \cite{Gaberdiel:2012gf} as a special case.
+In this work we introduce {\em generalised umbral moonshine}, recovering the generalised Mathieu moonshine~\cite{Gaberdiel:2012gf} as a special case.
 With this we hope to contribute to the understanding of moonshine in the following two ways: 1)~by providing more examples of the moonshine relation, in particular working towards a complete analysis of umbral moonshine, and 2) by shedding light on the underlying structure of umbral moonshine which is still obscure.

 The discovery of moonshine was initiated in the late 1970's with the realisation \cite{conway_norton} that there must be a representation $V^\natural_n$ of the monster group responsible for each of the Fourier coefficients of a set of distinguished modular functions.
-These modular functions --- the Hauptmoduls $J_g$ --- are indexed by elements $g$ of the monster group: \be J_g =q^{-1}+\sum_{n=1}^\infty a_g(n)\,q^n, ~~ a_g(n) = {\rm Tr}_{V^\natural_n} g. \ee Importantly, it was soon realised that this representation has an underlying algebraic structure: a vertex operator algebra (VOA), or a 2d chiral conformal field theory (CFT) in the physics language \cite{Bor_PNAS,FLM,FLMPNAS,FLMBerk}.
-In particular, the monster representation $V^\natural_n$ is nothing but the space of quantum states with energy (eigenvalue of ${\hat H}=L_0-c/24$) $n$ of a chiral CFT --- the so-called monster CFT --- that has monster symmetry.
+These modular functions~-- the Hauptmoduls $J_g$~-- are indexed by elements $g$ of the monster group:

+Importantly, it was soon realised that this representation has an underlying algebraic structure: a vertex operator algebra (VOA), or a 2d chiral conformal field theory (CFT) in the physics language \cite{Bor_PNAS,FLM,FLMPNAS,FLMBerk}.
+In particular, the monster representation $V^\natural_n$ is nothing but the space of quantum states with energy (eigenvalue of ${\hat H}=L_0-c/24$) $n$ of a chiral CFT~-- the so-called monster CFT~-- that has monster symmetry.